-Our audit approach is risk-based.
-It is primarily driven by the issues we consider lead to a higher risk of material misstatement of the accounts.
-Once we have completed our risk assessment, we develop our audit strategy and design audit procedures in response to this assessment.
+Our audit approach is risk-based and primarily driven by the issues that we consider lead to a higher risk of material misstatement of the accounts.
+Once we have completed our risk assessment, we develop our audit strategy and design audit procedures in response to the risks identified.